iat-cener/tonatiuh/README.md

 ## Citing Tonatiuh ##

 These are some of the most relevant references:
+ * Les, I., Mutuberria, A., Schöttl, P., Nitz, P. (2017).
+New Functionalities for the Tonatiuh Ray-tracing Software.
+Proceedings of the 23rd SolarPACES Conference.
+ * J. Cardoso, J., Mutuberria, A., Marakko, C., Schoettl, P., Osório, T., Les, I.,(2017).
+New Functionalities for the Tonatiuh Ray-tracing Software.
+Proceedings of the 23rd SolarPACES Conference.
  * Blanco, M., Mutuberria, A., Monreal, A., & Albert, R. (2011).
 Results of the empirical validation of Tonatiuh at Mini-Pegase CNRS-PROMES facility.
 Proc SolarPACES.
  * Blanco, M. J., Mutuberria, A., & Martinez, D. (2010).
 Experimental validation of Tonatiuh using the Plataforma Solar de Almería secondary concentrator test campaign data.
 In 16th annual SolarPACES symposium.
  * Blanco, M. J., Mutuberria, A., Garcia, P., Gastesi, R., & Martin, V. (2009).
 Preliminary validation of Tonatiuh SOLARPACES Symposium.
 Berlin, Germany.